Delayed Feedback in Online Non-Convex Optimization: A Non-Stationary Approach with Applications: Introduction

-A classical assumption in the literature is that the loss functions are assumed to be convex.
-This assumption is not only in virtue of the several applications of convex functions but also because of theoretical limitations since when we are dealing with non-convex loss functions, several useful properties are no longer valid as, for instance, local information is no longer global.
-In the very recent years, several efforts for dealing with non-convex loss functions have been developed, mainly motivated by several real-world applications in which classes of non-convex functions are more natural than convex ones.
-An interesting case occurs when dealing with {\it (strongly) quasar-convex} functions introduced in \cite{CEG,GGK-2017,hinder2020near,HMR-2018} (with different names).
-This class of functions provides us several useful properties which are sufficient for ensuring good convergence rates for the gradient method, even when quasar-convex functions may have several local minimizers which are not necessarily global (see Example \ref{fig1}).
+\cris{A classic assumption in the literature is that loss functions are convex.} This assumption is not only due to the many applications of convex functions but also because of theoretical limitations, since when dealing with non-convex loss functions, several useful properties are no longer valid — for instance, local information is no longer global.
+In recent years, several efforts to deal with non-convex loss functions have been developed, mainly motivated by real-world applications in which classes of non-convex functions are more natural than convex ones.
+An interesting case occurs when dealing with {\it (strongly) quasar-convex} functions introduced in \cite{CEG,guminov2017accelerated,hinder2020near,hardt2016gradient} (under different names).
+This class of functions provides us with several useful properties that are sufficient to ensure convergence rates of the gradient method, even when quasar-convex functions may have several local minimizers that are not necessarily global (see Example \ref{ex1}).

-Another classical assumption is to assumed that the strategy is unchanged throughout the periods.
-However, in several real-world scenarios, regret is not adequate for evaluating performance.
+\cris{ Another classical assumption is that the strategy is unchanged throughout the periods.} However, in several real-world scenarios, stationary regret is not adequate for evaluating performance.
 For instance, when aiming to maximize profit after several trades, the profit depends on the best investment at each round, rather than on the best investment for the sum of all loss functions at the final round.
 In such cases, the so-called {\it non-stationary regret} \cite{besbes2015non}, which compares the cumulative loss with the minimum of each loss, is more suitable: